satoru-gojo-yuji/Java8_Featuers/01_Lambda_Exoressions.md

 |If you want to create the function in OOP language, that function should be created inside the class.| We can assign function to refference variable.|
 |                    | One function can be passed as a prameter to an another function|

+### What is Lambda
+A Lambda Expression is just an anonymous function
+- No Name
+- No Returen type
+- No Access modifiers